The PLEIN PUBLIQUE vacation suitcase checklist

 3. MULTI-TASKING DOES THE TRICK

 There are those items of clothing that you can wear in multiple ways.
 We are all familiar with the "bathing suit as a top".
 But what about the maxi skirt?
 Pull it up to your chest and finish with a belt.
 Or wear your V-neck T-shirt back to front for a chic back décolleté.
 A long top or tunic can be worn over your skinny or leggings, but also solo as a (beach) dress.
-It's no rocket science, but felt like we should tell you anyway.
+It's no rocket science, but every addition is welcome.
 This trick is for advanced users that you may have seen more often on the beach; the large shawl or pareo can be made into fun dresses with a little practice.